 Sliced eggplant pan fried in very little oil and then layered with spiced yogurt followed by a drizzle of tempered hot oil!
-Doi Begun is a popular Bengali eggplant curry, except I make it little untraditional way.
-Typically yogurt will be cooked along with the spices and eggplant.
-This recipe doesn't call for that which makes it a very quick meal.
+Doi Begun is a popular Bengali eggplant curry, except I make it a little nontraditional way.
+Typically, yogurt will be cooked along with the spices and eggplant.
+This recipe doesn't call for that, which makes it a very quick meal.
 It's light on the tummy and great on warm days too.

 It never fails to surprise me how our taste buds change over a period of time and age.

 Well, I do enjoy eggplant a lot and this version of Doi Begun is a hit in my house.
 Even my kid loves it.

 (doi meaning yogurt and begun meaning eggplant)

 - Eggplant - Preferably use the large size eggplant as you can slice it thick, and the large eggplants often don't come with a lot of seeds in it.

 - Thick plain yogurt - I like to use thick yogurt, as I love the creamy texture it adds to the dish.
 If you don't have thick yogurt, just hung it in a cheese cloth or any clean cloth for a while.

 - Spices - Cumin seeds and mustard seeds are the two whole spices used and apart from that there is turmeric powder, cumin powder and chili powder used required.

 - Fresh curry leaves - Fresh curry leaves are used when tempering the oil.
 It is for flavor only, and if you can't find any, you can discard.

 Finding curry leaves can be a challenge, in that case just replace with fresh cilantro leaves or discard it completely.
 You can try the dried curry leaves too.
 It will not affect the taste of the entire dish.